mhaack/mh-site/src/posts/2022-11-22-the-moving-spiders.md

 8. Turn motor off
 9. Start with 1.

-With ESPHome I even get the Home Assistant integration automatically.
+It even integrates with Home Assistant automatically with ESPHome.
 This is not really necessary as the motor control part runs automatically, but it is also fun to manually move the spiders up & down.
-It took some time to get the right values and range for `motor_1_duration` and `motor_2_duration`.
+It took some time to get the right values and ranges for `motor_1_duration` and `motor_2_duration`.
 They depend on the rotation speed of the motors, the weight of the spiders on the thread, and the height of the ceiling.
-Some try out and adjustment is needed
+Some trial and adjustment is needed.

 In Home Assistant I can turn on/off the automations using the virtual switches and control the motors directly.
 I can also set the motor speed and change the direction.

-{% image "/images/screenshot-homeassistant.png", "Home Assistant Screenshot" "small"%}
+{% image "/images/screenshot-homeassistant.png", "Home Assistant Screenshot" "x-small"%}

 ## The final result